-PHASE 1 – IDENTIFYING INNOVATION - Launched in 2012 with the help of First Lady Michelle Obama, the ASAP Innovation Competition was designed to identify and reward the most creative, impactful, and scalable school-based programs and technological innovations that promote physical activity for children.
-More than 500 entries were received from all 50 states collectively representing 2500 schools.
-With funding from a consortium of the nation’s leading health plans, ASAP awarded $500,000 to the competition’s winners: nine school programs and two technology start-ups.
-Ranging from grassroots efforts in a single school, to robust programs deployed in 100+ school sites, these winners represent an array of solutions applicable to schools of all types and sizes, and in all geographies.
+PHASE 1 – IDENTIFYING INNOVATION – Started up in 2012 with the assistance of First Lady Michelle Obama, the ASAP Innovation Competition was created to determine and award the most constructive, effective, and flective school-based patterns and technological ideas that advance physical loadings for kids.
+Almost 500 applications were brought from all 50 states from almost 3000 schools.
+With sponsorship from a consortium of the nation’s leading health plans, ASAP grants $500,000 to the contest winners: nine school programs and two technology start-ups.
+Ranging from grassroots efforts in a single school to robust programs deployed in 100+ school sites, these winners provide solutions which may relate to schools of all types and sizes, and in all geographies.

-PHASE 2 – REPLICATING BEST PRACTICES IN DIVERSE ENVIRONMENTS - ASAP’s Acceleration Grants program is now equipping 1,000 new schools with everything they need – seed funding, curriculum packages, and training – to replicate one of these proven models.
-The Acceleration Grants campaign is designed to elevate and celebrate ‘champions’ who can successfully bring one of these programs to their own school.
-Replication of ASAP’s winning models in schools around the country will allow us the opportunity to test, evaluate, and optimize each program in diverse settings in anticipation of a full scale national roll-out in Phase 3.
+PHASE 2 – REPLICATING BEST PRACTICES IN DIVERSE ENVIRONMENTS – ASAP’s Acceleration Grants pattern is now supplied with 1,000 new school buildings with everything they required – sponsors, educational plans packages, and training – to copy one of these confirmed patterns.
+The Acceleration Grants campaign is created to advance and greet ‘champions’ who can prosperously realize one of these programs to their own school.
+Replication of ASAP’s winning models in schools nationwide will grant us the capability to test, advance, and improve each program in various settings in anticipation of a full-scale national roll-out in Phase 3.

 PHASE 3 – SCALING UP NATIONALLY – The goal of Phase Three will be to achieve a 10X impact from the foundation built in Phase Two, amplifying the reach and impact of these excellent programs for students nationwide.